Cancer Research UK logo.

 Learn how to use make up to define your eyes when you have lost your eyelashes.

-Day make up tips
+Day make up to help you feel better

 Cancer and its treatment can change how your skin looks and feels.
 Learn make up tips to help you create a natural day look.